Subin-Vidhu/2024/zTest/AIRA_Batch_Processing_Tools/README.md

 ### **STEP 5: MOVE RENAMED FILES** 📦

 #### **09_move_renamed_files.py** - Move Renamed Files to Collection Folder
-**Purpose:** Collect all renamed AIRA files into a single output folder
+**Purpose:** Collect all renamed AIRA files into a single output folder by moving them

 **What it does:**
 - Scans case folders for renamed files (AIRA_*.nii pattern)
-- Copies all renamed files to a single collection folder
+- **Moves** all renamed files to a single collection folder
-- Preserves original files in case folders
+- Removes files from original case folders (consolidates dataset)
 - Useful for creating a consolidated dataset

 **Key Features:**
 - ✅ **Collection folder:** Creates single folder with all renamed files
-- ✅ **Preserves originals:** Copies (not moves) files
+- ✅ **Moves files:** Files are moved (not copied) from original locations
 - ✅ **Pattern matching:** Finds files matching `AIRA_{folder}.nii`
-- ✅ **Simple:** Straightforward file collection
+- ✅ **Summary statistics:** Shows moved/missing counts
+- ✅ **Error handling:** Continues processing even if some moves fail

 **Configuration:**
 ```python